 Eligible applicants are asked to submit a 250 word statement detailing how their Caribbean ancestry has shaped their journey and desire to make change through entrepreneurship, and how this opportunity will help them to achieve their goals.

-Applications for the Wes Hall Social Entrepreneurs Award 2022/2023 are now closed.
+Applications for the Wes Hall Social Entrepreneurs Award closed on October 22nd.

 Hear from the 2020-2021 Award Recipients